algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 ### 1.2 Purpose

 This project is an opportunity for us to dive deeper into Verilog programming and FPGA technology.
 Our main goal is to create a fun and exciting Frogger game that can be displayed on a 640x480 VGA monitor.
-The game will involve a frog crossing a road filled with obstacles, focusing on delivering a smooth, engaging experience for users.
+The game involves a frog crossing a road filled with obstacles, focusing on delivering a smooth, engaging experience for users.

 While the primary objective is to get the core gameplay functioning, we’re also considering adding more detailed graphics and possibly arcade features in the future.
 However, features like sound fall outside the scope of this project.